PACIFIC RIM BLOODHOUND CLUB

 Picture

 Pacific Northwest bloodhound rescuers call themselves The Village, and we Villagers are delighted when bloodhounds for re-homing and adoption find their forever homes!
-Pacific Northwest hounds in need have found their champion in Deb Thomas-Blake,
+Pacific Northwest hounds in need have found their champion in Deb Thomas-Blake, PRBC member and former principal at Harbor

 Rescue, who has continued her ongoing efforts to rescue and

 rehome bloodhounds.
-The 10 2019 bloodhound recipients
+In 2019, 10 bloodhound recipients

 Daphne, Lena, Dozer, Jethro, Silas, and Cooper.
 Thank you